HsiangHung/Machine_Learning_Note/Clustering/K-means/README.md

 2. **Silhouette score**: Silhouette score tells how far away the datapoints in one cluster are, from the datapoints in another cluster.
 The range of silhouette score is from -1 to 1.
 Score should be closer to 1 than -1.

+### Drawbacks

+Kmeans algorithm is good in capturing structure of the data if clusters have a **spherical-like shape**.
+It always try to construct a nice spherical shape around the centroid.
+That means, the minute the clusters have a complicated geometric shapes, kmeans does a poor job in clustering the data.
+We’ll illustrate three cases where kmeans will not perform well.